 In Jambi province, Central Sumatra, Partnerships for Forests is supporting the development of a conservation area to ensure a pioneering sustainable natural rubber plantation delivers sustainable development impacts.

-The 400,000-hectare Bukit Tigapuluh (BTP) landscape is one of the last remaining fragments of lowland tropical forest in Sumatra and one of the world’s most precious ecosystems and wildlife habitats.
-Around half of the forest has been lost over the last 20 years and the populations of critically endangered mammals face threats arising from poaching, human-wildlife conflict and hunting of prey species.
+The 400,000-hectare Bukit Tigapuluh (BTP) landscape is one of the last remaining fragments of lowland tropical forest in Sumatra and one of the world’s most precious ecosystems.
+Around half of the forest has been lost over the last 20 years and the populations of critically endangered wildlife face threats from poaching, human-wildlife conflict and hunting of prey species.

-Major underlying problems in the landscape include a lack of patrols and monitoring, and lack of alternative, sustainable business models meaning there is no economic sustainability for long-term protection of the forest.
+Major threats to the landscape include a lack of patrols and monitoring and lack of alternative, sustainable business models to create economic sustainability for long-term protection of the remaining forest.

 PT Royal Lestari Utama (RLU) are pioneering an innovative model in nature conservation as well as developing a socially inclusive rubber plantation, which will transform a heavily degraded landscape into a productive area through reforestation and sustainable rubber.

 WWF-Indonesia and RLU are supported through the Partnerships for Forests programme to manage this innovative approach to develop a responsible business that includes protecting its endemic population of critically endangered Sumatran elephants.